kavia-common/kanban-task-manager-121675-286957/README.md

 Notes:
 - The Dockerfile uses Tini as PID 1 to properly handle signals.
 - By default, it runs the CRA dev server.
 For production, you can extend the Dockerfile to build the app and serve static files via Nginx or Node.
+- The .init/.linter.sh script is resilient and will use the repo-relative `./kanban_board_frontend` on host or `/app/kanban_board_frontend` inside the container.